tytydraco/yessleep/out/Have_you_ever_looked_up_through_a_Chimney_Jim.md

 \-----

 In the weeks after his passing, Doreen was practically catatonic.
 I think it was the nature of Junior’s death that utterly preoccupied her.
 I understand why - it preoccupied me too.
 No one could tell us how he died.
-The medical examiner blamed his heart, but that’s because he couldn’t find anything else on the autopsy, other than a strange rash and a few strange scars we didn't have an answer for.
+The medical examiner blamed his heart, but that’s because he couldn’t find anything else on the autopsy, other than a rash and a few strangely shaped scars we didn't have an answer for.

 How could that man, with all his training, not tell me how our son died?
 How my only boy passed on from this life?
 It felt so…cruelly anticlimactic.